Generic name: verapamil (oral/injection) [ ver-AP-a-mil ]

 Tell your doctor if you have ever had:

-It is not known whether verapamil will harm an unborn baby.
+It is not known if verapamil will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 How should I use verapamil?

-Your blood pressure will need to be checked often.
-Your liver function may also need to be checked.
+Your blood pressure and liver function will need to be checked often.

 Store at room temperature away from moisture, heat, and light.